RU09342/lab-5-sensing-the-world-around-you-stephen-szymczak/Sensors and Signal Conditioning/README.md

 The LM35 is a centigrade temperature sensor.
 This section of the was the easiest as the LM35 out is a voltage directly proportional to the temperature sensor.
 All that was required was to connect the Vout (pin 2) of the LM35DZ to the ADC input and provide a voltage V to pin one such that V is within 4 and 20 volts, and lastly ground to pin 3.
 The ground was provided by the msp430 so that the LM35DZ and msp430 shared the same ground, and V was provided by a breadboard power supply so that we could get 5 volts.
 The breadboard power supply was used because all of the development boards, for example, the G2, do not supply a 5-volt GPIO header.
 To calculate the temperature the linear equation

 <img src="https://cdn.discordapp.com/attachments/283426680582832128/379022183642431488/unknown.png">

 This equation was used because the LM35DZ datasheet specifies that linear relationship.
 To show correct functionality of ADC it was noted that relationship

 <img src="https://cdn.discordapp.com/attachments/283426680582832128/379022250499899403/unknown.png">

-ADD EXAMPLE WITH PICTURES (NEED TO GET LM35)
 In the end a feedback resistor of 1M ohm was used.